dbdean/dbdean_com/README.md

 [Brisbane Events Page][bneevents] on the OSM Wiki, or my [EventBrite][ev] page.

-I hope to start up similar events in Armidale soon!
+Armidale is a bit quiet for this sort of thing, but it would be great to get similar events running here.

 [bneevents]:https://wiki.openstreetmap.org/wiki/Brisbane/Events
 [ev]:https://www.eventbrite.com/o/david-dean-15095586564